Forward Bending Yoga Poses

-If the knee joint is bent then tilting the pelvis forwards only stretches the hip extensors, (the muscles that work on the back of the hip joint) and not the hamstrings.
+If the knee joint is bent then tilting the pelvis forwards only stretches the muscles at the back of the hip, and not the hamstrings.

 To stretch the calves you can focus on moving the fronts of the feet towards the knees.
 You can do this with knees bent to stretch only the Soleus muscle.
 If you do this with knee straight then you also stretch the gastrocnemius.

 One way to stretch the calves is in downward facing dog yoga pose.

 You can do downward dog with knees straight or with knees bent.
 So that you stretch the calves with knees bent continue to reach your heels towards the floor.

 If you keep the knees straight you can stretch the calves by trying to lift the fronts of your feet.
 (This activates the Tibialis Anterior muscle, at the front of the shin.)

 To stretch the hamstrings at the same time in this forward bending yoga pose, you can tilt your pelvis forwards.

 You could also use this yoga pose to bend the spine forwards.
 Simply tilt the pelvis back so that the lumbar spine and the bottom portion of the thoracic spine bend forwards.
 You then lose the hamstring stretch but you get a stretch for the lower back instead.

 If you do a seated forward bending yoga pose with feet together and knees straight, and pull the fronts of your feet towards your knees you can stretch your hamstrings and your calves at the same time.